 They went on to say it is not bioactive, is not absorbable, and it is within normal ranges of what human breast milk would have.
 Further, it was said that it is denatured or destroyed when processed and would not be absorbed.

 Note: Who pays pharmaceutical companies to test products.
 They do not test for the fun of it.
 They are in business to make money.
-So a test has to be preformed by an impartial body to be truly legitimate.
-Their concern is not if you drink healthy milk.
+In order to get a truly legitimate test, it has to be preformed by an impartial testing lab.
+Pharmaceutical companies concern is not if you drink healthy milk.
 Their interest is only profits from selling hormones.

 Int J Health Serv.
 1996;26(3):561-8.